edster9/laravel-rest-docker/readme.md

 This project demonstrates a self contained docker environment for a sample Laravel REST api with passport authentication.

 ### API Overview
-The API is a Project/Tasks/Users heirarchy design with a MySQL database to store all the object data.
+The API is a Project/Tasks/Users hierarchy design with a MySQL database to store all the object data.

 All data access API's are projected so a valid user must be loggedin
 - POST localhost:8080/api/login